protobufjs/protobuf.js/README.md

   ```

 * **Message.encode**(message: `Message|Object` [, writer: `Writer`]): `Writer`<br />
-  encodes a valid message (**runtime message** or valid **plain JavaScript object**).
+  encodes a **message instance** or valid **plain JavaScript object**.
 This method does not implicitly verify the message and it's up to the user to make sure that the payload is a valid message.

   ```js
   var buffer = AwesomeMessage.encode(message).finish();